wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

    <a target="_blank" href="https://docs.akeyless.io/docs/github-actions-community-plugin">https://docs.akeyless.io/docs/github-actions-community-plugin</a> describes how to retrieve static and dynamic secrets from Akeyless using GitHub Actions workflows at <a target="https://github.com/LanceMcCarthy/akeyless-action">https://github.com/LanceMcCarthy/akeyless-action</a>

-1. On your own, review the sample repo to incorporate Akeyless when standing up a Kubernetes cluster using Helm charts:
+   <a name="Bastion"></a>

+   ### Akeyless Secure Remote Access Bastion

+   Credentials (dynamic secrets, rotated secrets, and SSH certificates) are provided Just In Time through an <a target="_blank" href="https://docs.akeyless.io/docs/secure-remote-access-bastion">Akeyless Secure Remote Access Bastion</a>, a gateway that uses SSH to (with certificates) to access resources.
+It runs as a Kubernetes cluster setup using a Helm chart at:

    <a target="_blank" href="https://akeylesslabs.github.io/helm-charts">https://akeylesslabs.github.io/helm-charts</a>

-   It uses <a target="_blank" href="https://docs.akeyless.io/docs/kubernetes-auth">kubernetes-auth</a>.

-   On the right pane, notice that there are many Contributors.
+   BTW: On the right pane on GitHub, notice that there are many Contributors.

    The repo uses the <strong>mustache</strong> languages to replace variables in YAML files.

    <a target="_blank" href="https://github.com/github-linguist/linguist/issues/6196">PROTIP</a>: GitHub incorrectly recognizes <strong>.tpl</strong> (template) file extensions as use of "Smarty" (an unrelated PHP package) rather than yaml.
    This <a target="_blank" href="https://github.com/orgs/community/discussions/71689">PR</a> has no functional impact because the error is in GitHub.

+   Uses <a target="_blank" href="https://docs.akeyless.io/docs/kubernetes-auth">kubernetes-auth</a>.

    ### CLI Install